OpenBCI/Documentation/website/docs/AddOns/Headwear/Gelfree_Electrode_Cap_Tutorial.md

 #### Make a saline solution
 1. Fill the plastic beaker with 200 mL tap water.
 2. Stir 1 teaspoon of sodium chloride (~6 g) into it.
-3. Soak at least 16 Hydro-linkTM sponges in the saline solution while you proceed to the hardware set-up
+3. Soak at least 16 Hydro-linkTM sponges in the saline solution while you proceed to the hardware set-up.

 ### Connecting the Electrode Cap to the CytonDaisy